Bazsle/Kirby-s-Adventure-Manual-APWorld-/README.md

 Maxim Tomato and Pep Drink are the filler items.

-To use this file, install the most recent version of the Archipelago launcher and the Archipelago Manual client.
+1. To use this file, install the most recent version of the Archipelago launcher and the Archipelago Manual client.

-After the AP launcher is installed, open it and install this apworld (or double-click the apworld file).
+2. After the AP launcher is installed, open it and install this apworld (or double-click the apworld file).

-Close and re-open the launcher and select Generate Template Options to create a .yaml file.
+3. Close and re-open the AP launcher and select Generate Template Options to create a .yaml file for this game in the Templates directory. (note this will overwrite any customized .yaml files in that folder and generate for core-verified worlds and installed custom worlds)

-As of now, the only thing you should change in the .yaml file is the player name (slot name).
-There are currently no yaml settings for this game.
+4. As of now, the only thing you should change in the .yaml file is the player name (slot name).
+There are currently no other settings for this game.

-If you are hosting the game yourself, move the .yaml into the Players directory in your Archipelago installation folder.
-(Send the .apworld file and the .yaml file to the host who will generate the multiworld game if you are not hosting the game yourself)
+5. Send the .apworld file and the .yaml file to the host who will generate the multiworld game if you are not hosting the game yourself.

+6. If you are hosting the game yourself, move the .yaml into the Players directory (in addition to the other players' .yaml files) in your Archipelago installation folder.

-Click on the ArchipelagoGenerate.exe in your AP installation or select Generate in the AP Launcher to create the multiworld.
+7. Click on the ArchipelagoGenerate.exe in your AP installation or select Generate in the AP Launcher to create the multiworld.

-Once the output ZIP file is generated, go to archipelago.gg and select Host Game and upload the output ZIP file there.
+8. Once the output ZIP file is generated, go to archipelago.gg and select Host Game and upload the output ZIP file there.

-Download a spoiler log if you want and click Create Room to get the room opened and visibility to the port number for your game.
+9. Download a spoiler log if you want and click Create Room to get the room opened and visibility to the port number for your game.

-You do not need to download the patch file associated with your slot to play this game.
+Note that you do not need to download the patch file associated with your slot to play this game.

-Open the AP manual client (I also recommend opening a text client to more easily follow along with sent items), enter the port number and our slot name and enjoy!
+10. Open the AP manual client (I also recommend opening a text client to more easily follow along with sent items), enter the port number and your slot name and enjoy!